dingfengshi/dingfengshi.github.io/index.md

 </div>

 # Academic Services
-I serve as a reviewer for TPAMI, CVPR, ICCV, ECCV, NeurIPS and TCSVT.
+I serve as a reviewer for TPAMI, CVPR, ICCV, ECCV, NeurIPS, AAAI, TMM and TCSVT.